by Rich Pasco

 But here's the most important part, and it's really scary:

 Suppose I had not answered the call?
-My [former] cell phone service (Cingular) forwards all calls which are not answered directly into their voicemail system.
+My [former] cell phone service Cingular (now AT&T Wireless) forwarded all calls which are not answered directly into their voicemail system.
 By default, when that system recognizes the caller ID as matching the phone number whose mailbox is being called, it automatically logs the caller in with the full authority to control the system (play incoming messages, set personal options, record new greetings, etc.).
 Therefore, if I hadn't answered, “David” would have had full control over my voicemail system!

 Closing this exposure was simple: I just needed to configure my voicemail system to always ask for my password regardless of the caller ID.
 On Cingular's system this is called “Turn off 'Skip Password'” and is implemented by logging into voicemail and pressing these keys: